Paniz-Peiravani/Optimization-of-Dot-Product/README.md

 - [Maximum Optimization (Favor Size) (/O1)]
 - Code Generation > Basic Runtime Checks [Default]
 - Enable Enhanced Instruction Set [Advanced Vector Extensions (/arch:AVX)]

+## To build the Peiravani_Manually_Opt.cpp successfully we need to make sure that we are using x84